United Coconut Planters Bank

-The United Coconut Planters Bank, more popularly known by its initials, UCPB, or by its old name, Cocobank, was a government-controlled and was one of the largest banks in the Philippines, ranking within the top twenty banks in the country in terms of assets.
-It is the only existing universal bank not listed on the Philippine Stock Exchange.
+The United Coconut Planters Bank, more popularly known by its initials, UCPB, or by its old name, Cocobank, was a Filipino government-owned bank and was one of the largest banks in the Philippines, having ranked within the top twenty banks in the country in terms of assets.
+It was the only existing universal bank not listed on the Philippine Stock Exchange.
 The bank, owing to its name, catered heavily to coconut farmers, but also served a wide-ranging clientele.

 In July 2020, the Philippine government raised its stake with the bank to 97%, thus resulting for its conversion to a government controlled bank.

-Effective March 1, 2022, UCPB merged with Land Bank of the Philippines, with Land Bank as the surviving entity.
+Effective March 1, 2022, UCPB merged with Land Bank of the Philippines (LBP), with the latter as the surviving entity.

+As of February 1, 2024, UCPB Savings Bank still survives as a wholly owned subsidiary of LBP as its thrift bank affiliate.
+It is however up for sale since October 2024.